 When I was a kid, there was this little Mexican restaurant in town.
 It sat right between a movie theater, and an ice-cream parlor.
 It was a hot spot.
 Those folks made a mean burrito!
 Kids always stopped in on their way home from school for nachos, and whenever we went shopping or to the movies, we’d grab a bite.
 It was cheap, tasty, and popular.
 My favorite dish was their wet bean burrito.
 Delicious!

-But apparently, this little restaurant wasn’t popular enough for the owners of the shopping center, because in 2003, when a big-box store wanted to move in and take over the space, both the restaurant and the movie theater (plus several other small businesses) got knocked out to make way for a big-box chain store.
+But apparently, this little restaurant wasn’t popular enough for the owners of the shopping center, because when a big-box store wanted to move in and take over the space, both the restaurant and the movie theater (plus several other small businesses) got knocked out to make way for a big-box chain store.